fl101/awardfares-blog/_posts/2023-10-19-how-to-find-cheap-award-flights.md

 <img src="../assets/img/cheap-award-flights/sort-by-price-eco.webp" alt="How to find cheaps award flight using AwardFares." />

 As we see, the cheapest flights start on November 9th, with multiple options.
-You can tap the **[+]** icon for the detailed view.
+You can tap the anywhere on the flight to show the detailed view.

 In this case, we see that a *saver* award in Economy is just 21.7k miles plus USD 5.6 in taxes, and there are over nine seats available.